Posted March 15, 2018, 8:24 p.m.

 Posted July 10, 2017, 8:07 p.m.

-Good Food and Drink Show Sydney, Australia June 24, 2017 The Good Food and Drink show is about discovering new foods – running the gamut from sweet to savoury - new wines and latest products with hundreds of local and international exhibitors proffering samples and some of Australia’s celebrity chefs ... read more
+Good Food and Drink Show Sydney, Australia June 24, 2017 The Good Food and Drink show is all about familiarise it’s audience with emerging trends in the hospitality industry before and behind the scenes, running the gamut from high to low brow and everything in between.
+Samples are product Federer ... read more

 Posted July 9, 2017, 8:12 a.m.

 Open Frame: Room 40 Festival Carriageworks Sydney June 30.
 2017 Carriageworks, Sydney’s largest and one of its more eclective multi-arts centres, is stoically following its ambitious mission which is informed by a commitment to reflect social and cultural diversity by presenting the 2017 incarnation of Open Frame: Room40.
 Being a ... read more